swcarpentry/DEPRECATED-boot-camps/5-Testing/Readme.rst

 Types of Tests
 ****************
-**Exceptions:** Exceptions can be thought of as type of runttime test.
+**Exceptions:** Exceptions can be thought of as type of runtime test.
 They alert the user to exceptional behavior in the code.
 Often, exceptions are related to functions that depend on input that is unknown at compile time.
 Checks that occur within the code to handle exceptional behavior that results from this type of input are called Exceptions.

-**Unit Tests:** Unit tests are a type of test which test the fundametal units of a program's functionality.
+**Unit Tests:** Unit tests are a type of test which test the fundamental units of a program's functionality.
 Often, this is on the class or function level of detail.
 However what defines a *code unit* is not formally defined.

-To test functions and classes, the interfaces (API) - rather than the implmentation - should be tested.
-Treating the implementation as a ack box, we can probe the expected behavior with boundary cases for the inputs.
+To test functions and classes, the interfaces (API) - rather than the implementation - should be tested.
+Treating the implementation as a black box, we can probe the expected behavior with boundary cases for the inputs.

 **System Tests:** System level tests are intended to test the code as a whole.
 As opposed